- Interact with elephants at a rehabilitation center

-- Explore the magnificent Lake Toba
+- Sleep on an island in the middle of magnificent Lake Toba

 - Immerse yourself in tribal culture on Samosir Island

 - Tour a 200-year-old wooden house that was once home to tribal chiefs

 - Discover the Sumatran jungle on a Jeep tour

 |Get Up Close With Elephants at Gunung Leuser National Park